 Diseases: There have been records of disease outbreak in Punta Cana which has claimed several lives.
-Disease like Zika Virus, transmitted by Aedes mosquitoes, which bite during the day.
+Diseases like Zika Virus, transmitted by Aedes mosquitoes, which bite during the day.

-Though, as of recent, there hasn’t been any form of disease outbreak-traveler not even on the part of the Zika virus.
+Though, as of recently, there hasn’t been any form of disease outbreak-traveler, not even on the part of the Zika virus.
 Nevertheless, a mosquito repellant should be always available for the sake of prevention.

 Once armed with this knowledge, you can always outsmart them in the first instance.